sgoldenlab/simba/docs/Scenario1.md

   <img width="700" height="350" src="https://github.com/sgoldenlab/simba/blob/master/images/videoinfo_table2.PNG">
 </p>

 10. Repeat the steps for every video in the table, and once it is done, click on `Save Data`.
-This will update the csv file named **video_info.csv** in `/project_folder/log` folder that contains a table with your video meta data.
+This will update the CSV file named **video_info.csv** in `/project_folder/log` directory that contains your video meta data.

 11. You can also chose to add further columns to the meta data file (e.g., AnimalID or experimental group) by clicking on the `Add Column` button.
 This information will be saved in additional columns to your **video_info.csv** file.

 ### Step 4: Outlier Correction

 Outlier correction is used to correct gross tracking inaccuracies by detecting outliers based on movements and locations of body parts in relation to the animal body length.
-For more details, please click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf).
+For more details, click [here](https://github.com/sgoldenlab/simba/blob/master/misc/Outlier_settings.pdf).
 The annotation options are based upon the yaml.config settings, and we suggest that defaults be kept.
-The only values that must be manually entered in the Settings menu are the Location and Movement Criterion, explained below.
+The only values that must be manually entered in the Settings menu are the *Location Criterion* and the *Movement Criterion*, explained below.

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/outliercorrection.PNG" width="156" height="109" />